codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 ### Global Configuration

 Scrum Poker for Jira has some global configuration parameters that can be configured from the administration section of your Jira application.
+This configuration is only available to users with the `Jira Administrators` role assigned.

 To locate the global configuration navigate to the `Administration` menu, then select the entry labelled `Manage apps`.
 You will now find a section called `Scrum Poker` in the left sidebar as shown in the screenshot below: